-- 49. The buffer should be composed mainly of cash and the most reliably liquid assets, even in stressed circumstances, which banks can sell or repo regardless of their own condition (short of a complete loss of confidence) without accepting large 'fire sale' discounts which would further erode the market's confidence in them and generate mark-to-market losses for other banks holding similar instruments. - 50.
-While highly liquid marketable assets should constitute the core of the buffer, allowing it to cover the acute phase of stress, other assets which require a longer time to liquidate could be included in the buffer, which therefore would be available for the longer end of the survival period.
+- 54. The buffer should be composed mainly of cash and the most reliably liquid assets, even in stressed circumstances, which banks can sell or repo regardless of their own condition (short of a complete loss of confidence) without accepting large 'fire sale' discounts, which would further erode the market's confidence in them and generate mark-to-market losses for other banks holding similar instruments. - 55.
+While highly liquid marketable assets should constitute the core of the buffer, allowing it to cover the acute phase of stress, other assets, which require a longer time to liquidate, could be included in the buffer, which, therefore, would be available for the longer end of the survival period.
 Assets chosen for the core of the buffer need to be liquidable with a greater degree of confidence.

 Guideline 4 - The liquidity buffer should be composed of cash and a core of assets that are both central bank eligible and highly liquid in private markets.
-For the longer end of the buffer, a broader set of liquid assets might be appropriate, subject to the bank demonstrating the ability to generate liquidity under stress from them within the specified period of time.6
+For the longer end of the buffer, a broader set of liquid assets might be appropriate, subject to the bank demonstrating the ability to generate liquidity under stress from them within the specified period of time.

-- 51. The liquidity buffer is a key component of any firm's liquidity risk management, being more particularly, but not exclusively, available in the event that the institution suffers an institution-specific short-term stress. - 52.
+- 56. The liquidity buffer is a key component of any firm's liquidity risk management, being more particularly, but not exclusively, available in the event that the institution suffers an institution-specific short-term stress. - 57.
 Eligible cash is the cash corresponding to the monetary base as defined by the central banks.
-It should exclude cash that is unavailable due to business-as-usual requirements such as cash held in ATMs, etc. For the purpose of determining the amount of cash available, sight deposits held in the interbank market should be treated consistently and symmetrically with assumptions made in the stress scenarios. - 53.
+It should exclude cash that is unavailable due to business-as-usual requirements such as cash held in ATMs, etc. For the purpose of determining the amount of cash available, sight deposits held in the interbank market should be treated consistently and symmetrically with assumptions made in the stress scenarios. - 58.
 When considering the eligibility of reserves held at the central bank, it is important to take account of the particularities of the facilities at different central banks.
-For example, some central banks have voluntary reserve systems and some have compulsory minimum reserves. - 54.In the case of voluntary reserve systems, all reserves held at the central bank should be considered eligible for the liquidity buffer. - 55.
-In the case of compulsory minimum reserves, banks need to consider the time horizon over which the reserves may be available.
-For the shorter time horizon (i.e., at least one week) the entire O/N cash holdings at central banks, including reserves, can be included in the liquidity buffer.
-In the absence of an averaging mechanism in the reserve requirement regime, banks should, however, establish predefined action plans to regularise the reserve requirements in the event of a breach and define formal trigger points for implementing these plans.
-When an averaging mechanism in the reserve requirement regime applies, banks should establish predefined action plans to regularise the reserve requirements when the risk for a breach starts to arise and define formal trigger points for implementing these plans.
-Over the longer horizon (at least one month), only excess cash above reserve requirements may be included.
+For example, some central banks have voluntary reserve systems and some have compulsory minimum reserves. - 59.In the case of voluntary reserve systems, all reserves held at the central bank should be considered eligible for the liquidity buffer.

-6 A few members advocate a more restrictive definition of the assets eligible for the buffer.
-One member's favoured approach is to define the liquidity buffer as comprising high quality securities that have low credit risk (not correlated with the credit risk of the banking sector) and which are resiliently liquid in private markets, even in stressed circumstances.
+&lt;sup>6 One member's favoured approach is to define the liquidity buffer as comprising high quality securities that have low credit risk (not correlated with the credit risk of the banking sector) and which are resiliently liquid in private markets, even in stressed circumstances.